AutomatedIT/vagrant/talk.md

 ## A look at the Vagrantfile:

-OK, so we've seen the most simple of Vagrantfiles now - what can we do with one?
+OK, so now we've seen the most simple of Vagrantfiles - what can we do with one?

 Vagrantfiles are written in Ruby, so you have the full power of that language at your fingertips if you want.
-Their primary function is to be the description of the type of machine required, and how to configure and provision that machine.
+However, their primary function is to be the description of the type of machine required, and how to configure and provision that machine.

 The Vagrantfile is intended to have a one-to-one relationship with a project and be committed to source-control.
 As you've seen, other developers can then pick that up and run a simple `vagrant up` to start an identical VM (or several).